*Warning: this article contains images that some people may find distressing*

-Many believe the hunts must stop altogether.
-One Faroese local, Rannvá Johansen, told ABC News that the grind is outdated.
-“When whalers locate the whale pods, they are driven ashore, [which can take] a very long time,” she said.
-“The whales then get stressed and the entire whale family can see each other being killed and hear screaming from their babies.
+One Faroese local, Rannvá Johansen, described the grind as violent and distressing for marine life.
+Speaking to ABC News in 2016, Johansen said: “When whalers locate the whale pods, they are driven ashore, [which can take] a very long time.
+The whales then get stressed and the entire whale family can see each other being killed and hear screaming from their babies.
 They can only wait for themselves to feel the knife.”

 Other threats to pilot whales

 Pilot whales are not yet classified as endangered, but experts widely agree that humans are the primary threat to the species.
 Outside of hunts like the grind, a leading concern is the fishing industry.

 Like countless marine animals, pilot whales are swept up as bycatch during commercial fishing operations, which see trillions of fish caught and killed for human consumption.
 But it’s thought that 10 to 40 percent of global “catch” is bycatch, including dolphins, turtles, and other wildlife.